-Compensation for Senior Credit Officers in the United States is generous, with average pay surpassing six figures annually ($113K).
-Career duration is the biggest factor affecting pay for this group, followed by geography.
-Nearly all report receiving medical coverage from their employers and most collect dental insurance.
-The majority of Senior Credit Officers claim high levels of job satisfaction.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.
+Wages for Senior Credit Officers in the United States are generous, with average pay above six figures ($112K) per year.
+Experience level is the biggest factor affecting pay for this group, followed by geography.
+Most Senior Credit Officers like their work and job satisfaction is high.
+Medical benefits are awarded to nearly all, and most earn dental coverage.
+This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Senior Credit Officer

 A senior credit officer, sometimes referred to as the chief credit officer, is a senior manager within a financial institution such as a bank or credit union.
 They handle a number of tasks, including creating procedures and policies for credit and loans, implementing a system of credit analysis and quality assurance for loans, and examining files for credit assurance and collateral documentation.
 Senior credit officers also prepare written analyses regarding large loans, identify problematic loans, provide quarterly analyses regarding loan and lease allowances and losses, and prepare board reports.
 As a supervisor, senior credit officers are required to have extensive knowledge of relevant mathematical concepts (primarily probability and statistics), as well as the ability to make effective presentations, interpret technical instructions, and ensure staff compliance with company policies.
 A senior credit officer also serves as a representative of their institution, often attending functions and events as part of their duties.Read More...